The refrigerator that gets used in a sticks and bricks home is a compressor based system, the same concept we use for air conditioning, it just works.

 - The ammonia forms a solution with the water and releases the hydrogen gas, which flows back to the evaporator.

 - The ammonia-and-water solution flows toward the generator to repeat the cycle.

 Does this sound like an efficient process to you?

 So we already know this is much more energy efficient, to the point of >1155AH saved every day.
 The LP fridge will use 1260AH and the 12v compressor fridge will use 60AH from your battery bank!
 Most will have the ability to use AC power and convert it to DC to power the motor as well.
 This system will work with your RV at a 30 degree angle, have much faster temperature recovery ability, able to leave running on move days and even through tunnels, in short it just works!
 It will some drawbacks, my unit will use about 60AH @12v per day.
 This should have at least a 60AH lithium or 120AH lead acid battery.
 What battery is best for my RV.
-You can always supplement or replace battery charging with solar and that would take at least 200 watts of solar panels.
+You can always supplement or replace battery charging with 200 watts of solar panels.
 How Much Solar Do I Need For My RV?
 I switched to a Norcold DE0061 and I have 2 years of full-time off grid use on it with no regrets at all!